EU Exit FAQs

 -

-23. Will entities in charge of maintenance (ECMs) of vehicles other than freight wagons need an ECM certificate from 1 January 2021?
+Do entities in charge of maintenance (ECMs) of vehicles other than freight wagons need an ECM certificate?

-ECMs for vehicles that are used to operate cross border services through the Channel Tunnel will need to obtain an ECM certificate under Commission Implementing Regulation (EU) 2019/779 by 16 June 2022.
+ECMs for vehicles that are used to operate cross-border services through the Channel Tunnel must now have an ECM certificate under Commission Implementing Regulation (EU) 2019/779.

 -